Tayside

 • Jolly's Hotel 43A Gray Street Broughty Ferry DD5 2BJ Telephone(01382) 734910

 This twenty-five room hotel was bought by Wetherspoon and re-opened in early 2014 after a major refit.
 There are two large lounge areas, one being more relaxed with comfy chairs the other more functional.
-Large number of handpulls offering a wide selection of ales.
-Mixed age clientele.
-Televisions normally quiet with subtitles activated.
+A large number of handpulls offer a wide selection of at least 6 cask ales to a mixed age clientele.
+Televisions are normally quiet with subtitles activated.
 There is also an outdoor patio area with a good number of tables and a smoking area.
+Open all day, with breakfast from 7am, but but does not serve alcoholic drinks until 11am.

-Please note that since the recent 30% increase in statutory Minimum Unit Pricing of Alcohol, Wetherspoon pubs may not accept the full value of CAMRA Vouchers for some lower-priced real ales.
+Please note that since the September 1994 increase of 30% in statutory Minimum Unit Pricing of Alcohol, Wetherspoon pubs may not accept the full value of CAMRA Vouchers at various times, for some lower-priced cask ales.

 • Royal Arch 285 Brook Street Broughty Ferry DD5 2DS Telephone(01382) 779741